 - Rinse with warm, clean water and wipe off any dirt or oil that remains.

 - Allow your blinds to dry completely before putting them back up on your windows.

 Additionally, white blinds that have been discolored by the sun can be brightened up in the bathtub using bleach.
 Use cold water and around two or three cups of liquid bleach, letting the blinds soak for about 10 minutes before rinsing them thoroughly.

 Learn more about our top-of-the-line products in Naperville 888-676-6725

 Enjoy New Replacement Windows From Opal Enterprises

 Cleaning your window blinds is a task most of us try to avoid.
 However, a regular monthly scrub can help reduce dirt, pet hair, and dander and brighten up your home.
-If your home still feels lackluster after cleaning your blinds, consider a total or partial window replacement from Opal Enterprises.
+If your home still feels lackluster after cleaning your blinds, consider a total or partial window replacement in Des Plaines and Naperville from Opal Enterprises.